Mapping Project | AccessSF

 If you are like a lot of people in San Francisco, you are experiencing the housing crisis in some form or another on a day-to-day basis.
 Whether it’s the encampments you pass by on your way to work, the human excrement you step over to get coffee or the car you have to live in because you were pushed out of your home, this is no way for the people of San Francisco to live.

 The Assessor/Recorder Position

-Long historically been viewed as a revenue-generating office, the Assessor/Recorder is the most underutilized position in San Francisco.
-Over the last 20 years, it has been inhabited by career politicians who don’t understand or come from a housing background and the neglect as well as their inability to understand the complexities of housing has taken a toll on the office.
+Long historically been viewed as a revenue-generating office, the Assessor/Recorder has been the most neglected position in San Francisco.
+Over the last 20 years, it has been inhabited by career politicians who don’t have the necessary housing background.
+This ignorance and lack of interest has taken a toll.

 What Does The Assessor/Recorder Do?

 In a nutshell, the job of the Assessor is to maintain the Roll for property tax purposes.
-The Roll is essentially a long list composed of two fundamental parts.
-WHAT is being taxed and HOW MUCH is the tax.
+The Roll is essentially a long list composed of three fundamental parts.
+WHAT is being taxed, HOW MUCH is the tax and WHO owns it.
 It applies to real estate property as well as business property.
 The other side of the position is the Recorder.
 This part of the position “records” all of the important life events; Marriages, deaths, births and, if you are blessed, home purchases.

 As a result of historical negligence on the part of career-politicians in the role of Assessor, the City’s understanding of our housing (the WHAT) has deteriorated to the point where the Assessor’s Roll data is unusable or unreliable.

 I have analyzed the most recent Assessor Roll, the 2016-17 Roll.
 You can check it out here.
 It is thick, meaty and rife with codes not easily understandable.
 However, I have an 8-year history with the office and am adept at navigating the data.